stylesuxx/esc-configurator/README.md

 I re-used most of the look and feel of the original configurator, but since this is used on the web, adaptations to style are very much welcome.
 In the long run I can see this also be used on mobile phones via OTG port.

-## Translations
-Translations are managed via [crowdin](https://crowdin.com/project/esc-configuratorcom) so head on over there and contribute to the translations.
-Should your language not be enabled yet, let me know in the issues and I will add it.
+## Supported Platforms & Frimware
+Currently only the SiLab EMF8 MCU's are supported with the following firmware:

+* Blheli_S
+* Bluejay

-## Adding new firmware
+### Adding new firmware
 If you are a firmware developer please feel free to drop an issue so I can add your firmware.
 Look at how Blheli and Bluejay are implemented.

 If your firmware is based on Blheli, make sure that you set a NAME in your layout - this allows me to easily identify which firmware is flashed and act accordingly.

-## Adding new platforms
+### Adding new platforms
 Right now only SiLabs EFM8 MCU's are supported.
 But a lot of ARM and Atmel related code is ported, just the flashing is not implemented.
 If you want to see those features added and are willing to help, please tell me so in the issue section.

+## Translations
+Translations are managed via [crowdin](https://crowdin.com/project/esc-configuratorcom) so head on over there and contribute to the translations.
+Should your language not be enabled yet, let me know in the issues and I will add it.

 ## Contributing
 Contributions are very welcome.
 Feel free to submit PR's and discuss feature requests - I am open for all suggestions.